Mercateo/rust-for-node-developers/package-manager/README.md

 Hello world!
 ```

-While I can choose my entry file in npm (`src/index.js` is quite common, but not enforced), you need to use `src/main.rs` for Cargo  (or `src/lib.rs` for library projects).
+While npm allows you to change the entry file by setting `main` (`src/index.js` is quite common, but not enforced), you can specify several binary files and at most one library file for Cargo to build an run.
+If Cargo find a `src/main.rs`, it will build/run a binary; if there is a `src/lib.rs`, it will build a library (crates can contain both).

 You run your Rust project with Cargo like this: